adelinor/angular-data-picker-tutorial/README.md

 }
 ```

-Now open the index.html page and you should see the list of organisations displayed:
+Now open the *index.html* page with your browser and you should see the list of
+organisations displayed:

 ![Screenshot of expected output](site/step01.png) .